 In a passage from Chapter 22 of the writings of Chuang-tse, the philosopher Lao Dan is quoted as saying “…life is just a temporary congealed thing.
 Although some are long lived and some die young, how much of a difference is there really?
 It’s all a matter of no more than a single instant.”

-Objectively, if we compare the time span of a life to the time span of, say, a mountain, a life time might seem as but an instant, and one might well ask what difference?
-But speaking from my subjective point of view, I’d answer “it makes all the difference in the world.”
+Objectively, if we compare the time span of a human life to the time span of, say, a mountain, a lifetime might seem but an instant, and one might well ask what difference?
+But speaking from a subjective point of view, I’d answer “it makes all the difference in the world.”
 Because I still live, the world’s differences make a difference to me.
 I care about them.
 When I become a corpse, I won’t care a whit about any of it.

 Nowhere, I think, is there a more extreme difference between the subjective and objective points of view than in this question of the difference between our being alive and our being dead.
 In the science of wildlife management, for instance, it is taken for granted that what is important is the population of the whole species.
 The life and death of the individual animal is not considered.
 I suspect that the individual duck would prefer to dabble around the muck of the pond rather than feed a hunter.
 The wildlife manager, however, does not dwell on individual preferences.

 Generals, in times of war, throw soldiers into battle and they too do not dwell on individual preferences.
 The outcome of the battle is the central concern.
 But most of the soldiers who lose their lives, I suspect, would have opted for a longer rather than a shorter life.

 Since the rise of the scientific method, there has been an increasing emphasis on the difference between the subjective and the objective.
 Along with this emphasis has been a tendency to valorize the objective and denigrate the subjective.
 Within the scientific disciplines, this emphasis is justified.
 But life is not a science, an individual is not a data point.
 At least to ourselves we are subjects not objects.